LLNL/Sina/docs/source/cli_examples.rst

 The query subcommand is used for querying data stored in a compatible backend.
-Any supported backend following the Mnoda schema is queryable. **This includes any backend created or updated using the ingest subcommand above.** Queries are performed against various selectors (scalar values, associated documents, etc), and are used to select entire records.
+Any supported backend following the Mnoda schema is queryable. **This includes any backend created or updated using the ingest subcommand above.** Queries are performed against various selectors (scalar data, associated documents, etc), and are used to select entire records.
 For example::

   sina query --uri "foo.png" --database somefile.sqlite